rails/rails/guides/source/asset_pipeline.md

 ```ruby
 config.assets.css_compressor = :yui
 ```
-The other option for compressing CSS if you have the sass-rails gem installed is
+The other option for compressing CSS if you have the sassc-rails gem installed is

 ```ruby
 config.assets.css_compressor = :sass